Solving The Travelling Salesman Problem Using A Single Qubit

 \textit{Identifying optimizing parameters and the cost function to be minimized:} Unlike the brute force approach, $T$ defined in Eq.~(\ref{T}) cannot be used as the objective function for this algorithm.
 Superposition states created at each layer in the quantum case also cover the paths that are not valid Hamiltonian cycles (or classical TSP paths), which is indicated by the additional paths in the routing chart given in Fig.~\ref{fig4}(a) as compared to the one in Fig.~\ref{fig2}(a).
+The exact number and scaling of these classically forbidden paths with the number of cities $n$ is given by Eq.~\ref{forbnum} with the calculation in Appendix~\ref{calc}.
 Optimizing for $T$ in the quantum case will include these classically \textit{unwanted} paths, thus minimizing or maximizing it solves a completely different problem rather than TSP.
-To identify and sample through exclusively the valid Hamiltonian cycles, we resort back to the classical cost function $D$ (Eq.~(\ref{mainobj})) that needs to be minimized. \textbf{The contributions of the states $\mathbf{\ket{P_{j1}}}$, $\mathbf{j\neq 1}$ to the penultimate superposition state encodes the information required to sample valid Hamiltonian cycles and calculate the corresponding cost function $\mathbf{D}$.
-These contributions to the penultimate state depend on the rotation operators throughout the algorithm, which act as the optimizing parameters to guide the system to the optimal Hamiltonian cycle.}
+To identify and sample through exclusively the valid Hamiltonian cycles, we resort back to the classical cost function $D$ (Eq.~(\ref{mainobj})) that needs to be minimized.
+The contributions of the states $\ket{P_{j1}}$, $j\neq 1$ to the penultimate superposition state encodes the information required to sample valid Hamiltonian cycles and calculate the corresponding cost function $D$.
+These contributions to the penultimate state depend on the rotation operators throughout the algorithm, which act as the optimizing parameters to guide the system to the optimal Hamiltonian cycle.